ertis-research/kafka-ml/README.md

 <img src="images/deploy-distributed-configuration.png" width="500">

 Change the optimizer, learning rate, loss function, metrics, batch size, training and validation parameters in the Deployment form.
 Use the same format and parameters than TensorFlow methods *fit* and *evaluate* respectively.
-Optimizer, learning rate, loss function and metrics parameters are optional, so if not specified, default values are taken, which are: *adam, *0.001, *sparse_categorical_crossentropy and *sparse_categorical_accuracy, respectively.
+Optimizer, learning rate, loss function and metrics parameters are optional, so if not specified, default values are taken, which are: *adam*, *0.001*, *sparse_categorical_crossentropy* and *sparse_categorical_accuracy*, respectively.
 Validation parameters are also optional (they are only used if *validation_rate>0 or test_rate>0* in the stream data received).

 <img src="images/configure-distributed-deployment.png" width="500">